 My Experience Planning Road Trips, and a Hobby Tool

-Over the years, this has become my preferred way to travel.
-I've built up a decent amount of experience planning these trips, from quick getaways to multi-week drives.
+I've picked up a fair bit of planning experience along the way, from quick weekend runs to multi-week drives.
 Some of my recent ones:

-• A 14-day loop through central India: Bangalore → Aurangabad → Maheshwar → Ujjain → Agra → Gwalior → Hampi → Bangalore.
+• A 14-day drive through central India: Bangalore → Aurangabad → Maheshwar → Ujjain → Agra → Gwalior → Hampi → Bangalore.

 • A 10-day coastal drive up the east: Bangalore → Vizag → Puri → Kolkata → Bhubaneswar → Bangalore.

-• A 9-day drive to ancient history: Bangalore → Pune → Surat → Vadodara → Lothal → Bangalore.
+• A 9-day drive to ancient port city: Bangalore → Pune → Surat → Vadodara → Lothal → Bangalore.

-• A 6-day run down south: Bangalore → Kanyakumari → Varkala → Kochi → Bangalore.
+• A 6-day drive down south: Bangalore → Kanyakumari → Varkala → Kochi → Bangalore.

 How I Plan My Road Trips

 Stops matter just as much as the route.
+For food and rest, I look for places with parking, clean washrooms, and decent food.
+For fuel, I almost exclusively look for COCO (Company Owned, Company Operated) petrol pumps, they're reliable, well-maintained toilet, and you don't have to worry about fuel quality.
 Preferring stops on the left side of the road helps, avoids unnecessary U-turns on a highway.
-For fuel, I almost exclusively look for COCO (Company Owned, Company Operated) petrol pumps, they're reliable, well-maintained, and you don't have to worry about fuel quality.
-For food and rest, I look for places with parking, clean washrooms, and decent food.
 These things sound basic, but anyone who has driven long distances in India knows how hard they can be to find consistently.
-I try to dedicate enough time to researching all of this before every trip.
+I try to dedicate enough time to researching all of this before every trip, sometimes even checking Street View to get an idea of the road width along a stretch.

 From Personal Notes to a Public Tool

-Here's an example — a Bangalore to Goa trip.
-It picked a route via NH, bypassed Dharwad, Davangere, Chitradurga, and Tumkur, and found 3 stops along the 652 km route with veg restaurants, clean washrooms, and parking:
+Here's an example: a Bangalore to Mumbai trip.
+It picked a route via NH, bypassed Satara, Kolhapur, Belgaum, Dharwad, Davangere, Chitradurga, and Tumkur, and found 5 stops along the 1035 km route with veg restaurants, clean washrooms, and parking:

-trails — Stop detail view Zoomed in on stop 2 — Bhavani Dhaba near Bankapura, right on the highway.
+trails — Stop detail view Zoomed in on stop 3 — AMAR Only Veg near Tavandi on NH 48.
 Each stop shows break timing, distance, review summary, and matched criteria.

 Under the Hood

-I'm already thinking about a Phase 2, using Google Street View images with Gemini Vision to automatically flag road condition along the route.
-That would automate the one part of my planning that's still manual.
+I'm planning to add a few of the above-mentioned features, along with using Google Street View images with Gemini Vision to automatically flag road condition along the route.

 RSS